WICG/attribution-reporting-api/EVENT.md

 ### Triggering Attribution

-Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of one of the sites provided in `destination`.
+Attribution can only be triggered for a source on a page whose site matches the site of one of the sites provided in `destination`.
 To trigger attribution, a similar mechanism is used as source event registration, via HTML:
 ```html
 <img src="https://ad-tech.example/conversionpixel"